BIGJRA/BIGJRA.github.io/reborn.md

     - Sunsteel Strike
     - Dazzling Gleam

-Of course, these two don't make up a massive team, but are surely a huge pain.
+These two don't make up a massive team, but are quite a huge pain.
 Try to get rid of Diancie on the first turn: the simplest way is probably using the Steelium-Z. Afterward, two at a time, you'll have to wear down the Crystal Aegislash.
 Knocking down one of its defensive stats may be useful - due to its massive HP, Counter and Mirror Coat may not be as effective.
 Endeavor, Destiny Bond, etc. are all excellent here as well.
 Or, the fun way: changing the field to Cave and collapsing it!

 Afterwards, you'll be able to fight and catch **Diancie**.
 Behind is the *Griseous Orb*, for some reason.
 Return to the Nightclub!